shearn89/shearn89.github.com/content/posts/2022-01-05-hugo-migration.md

 So I noticed that the build wasn't actually running properly under CodePipeline.
 It turns out that CodePipeline uses it's own Artifact storage bucket for passing things between stages.
 As I hadn't added a Deploy stage, the site wasn't updating - but when I ran the CodeBuild stage individually, it was!
 I've updated the pipeline so that it now has an `Amazon S3` deployment stage pointing at my bucket, and the CodeBuild stage will store artifacts in a seperate bucket (if run manually).
 I suppose I could set up a policy that means you can't run the CodeBuild job by hand, but that's a task for another day!

+Also, it turns out that the S3 deployment provider does the equivalent of `aws s3 cp`, not `sync`.
+This means that deletions are not reflected in the bucket!
+To fix this I had to create a CodeBuild project that did the sync for me.
+Not the cleanest solution, but it works okay.

 ./A